-Sometimes it’s the rules that are silly and excessive, and sometimes it’s the athlete doing something dumb — like Golden State Warriors guard Steph Curry, whose recent mouthpiece toss in an Oct.
-21 game against the Memphis Grizzlies earned him a $50,000 fine — that is deservedly punished.
+Sometimes it’s the rules that are silly and excessive, and sometimes it’s the athlete doing something dumb and unnecessary like when Golden State Warriors forward Jordan Bell was fined for oddly charging hotel incidentals to an assistant coach’s room.
 From uniform violations and unfortunate language to social media recklessness and droopy socks, here’s a look at some of the wackiest fines levied against some of the richest athletes in sports.

-$750 for Twitter incitement
+- $750 for Twitter incitement

-$5,000 for embellishment
+- $5,000 for embellishment

 Although NHL players skate on frozen water, diving has always been part of the game.
 Embellishing — exaggerating or fabricating the extent of an opponent’s infraction to draw an undeserved penalty — is called taking a dive, and it’s not just frowned upon in the NHL.
 Embellishment is against the rules.
 That, however, doesn’t stop the league’s most notorious divers from performing their theatrics in hopes of drawing a penalty.

-$10,000 for speaking ill of an umpire
+- $10,000 for speaking ill of an umpire

-$10,000 for disparaging the slam dunk contest
+- $10,000 for disparaging the slam dunk contest

-$10,500 for a uniform violation
+- $10,500 for a uniform violation

 After eight years in the NFL, then-49ers running back Frank Gore was headed to his first Super Bowl in 2013.
 San Francisco had just beaten Atlanta for the NFC Conference Championship with Gore’s help — but Gore’s wallet would be five figures lighter when he got to the big game.
 That’s because he was fined more than $10,000 for a uniform violation when he allowed his socks to fall down below regulation height.
 Gore reportedly explained to the NFL that perhaps his sock-height vigilance waned because he was in the middle of the biggest game of his life and had other things on his mind.

-$11,576 amount for excessive celebration
+- $11,576 amount for excessive celebration

-Chad “Ochocinco” Johnson
+Chad 'Ochocinco' Johnson

-$20,000 for conduct unbecoming
+- $20,000 for conduct unbecoming